cranelift_codegen/ir/

 10use crate::ir::{

-11 types, Block, BlockArg, BlockCall, ConstantData, ConstantPool, DynamicType, ExceptionTables,
+11 Block, BlockArg, BlockCall, ConstantData, ConstantPool, DynamicType, ExceptionTables,

 12 ExtFuncData, FuncRef, Immediate, Inst, JumpTables, RelSourceLoc, SigRef, Signature, Type,